-In the fall semester of 2016, a record 2,132 international students enrolled at WSU, adding a rich layer of cultural diversity to every campus.
-International students comprised 7.1 percent of the total student population.
+In fall semester 2021, 1,701 international students were enrolled at WSU, adding a rich layer of cultural diversity to every campus.
+International students comprised 7% of the total student population.

 Education abroad is education that occurs outside the participant’s home country (internships, volunteering, conferences).
 Study abroad is education that occurs outside the participants home country for which the participant is earning academic credit.

 In partnership with colleagues across campus, International Programs promotes research, service learning, internships, and community projects that infuse experiential and intercultural learning into students’ portfolios.